RemiGSC/Mgf_FDC/README.md

 	- Each protein was aligned to every other protein using Pymol (v3.1.4) with the command: 'super p1, p2'.
 	- Heatmap of the result matrix was done using the script: 'script/script_heatmap.txt'; (software versions can be found in 'script/session_info_heatmap.txt').
 	- Figure was done using Inkscape.
-- Bakta analysis was done using the webserver on the contig assembled from metagenomic reads and found to hold the ARG identified in GER-5-KREISCHAOUT.
+- Bakta and Prokka analysis was done using the webserver on the contig assembled from metagenomic reads and found to hold the ARG identified in GER-5-KREISCHAOUT.
+	- Prokka output are found in 'output/prokka_contig_ger5/'
 	- Bakta output are found in 'output/bakta_contig_ger5/'.
 	- Clinker and Inkscape were then used to produce the corresponding figure.
 	- 'clinker output/bakta_contig_ger5/*.gbff -p output/bakta_contig_ger5/plot.html'